awsdocs/aws-transfer-user-guide/doc_source/API_TagResource.md

 Required: Yes

  ** [Tags](#API_TagResource_RequestSyntax) **   <a name="TransferFamily-TagResource-request-Tags"></a>
 Key\-value pairs assigned to ARNs that you can use to group and search for resources by type\.
-You can attach this metadata to user accounts for any purpose\.
+You can attach this metadata to resources \(servers, users, workflows, and so on\) for any purpose\.
 Type: Array of [Tag](API_Tag.md) objects
 Array Members: Minimum number of 1 item\.
 Maximum number of 50 items\.
 Required: Yes